 If you find Bed Bugs, don't panic.
 Although it will take some planning and effort, they can be controlled using a variety of methods.

-For the do-it-yourselfer out there, start with an insecticide like Home Pest Bed Bug & Flea Killer.
-It kills pyrethroid-resistant Bed Bugs and keeps on killing for up to 30 days.
+For the do-it-yourselfer out there, start with an insecticide like Home Pest Bed Bug & Flea Killer for the easiest bed bug killer.
+Our bed bug spray kills pyrethroid-resistant Bed Bugs and keeps on killing for up to 30 days.
 The non-staining formula can be used on mattresses, furniture and luggage.
 For hard-to-reach areas, try Continuous Spray.
-It can be sprayed at any angle, even upside down!
+It sprays for bed bugs at any angle, even upside down!
 It kills Bed Bugs and their eggs before they hatch.

 In many cases, getting help from a pest management professional may be the best option.
 The United States Environmental Protection Agency has a thorough Bed Bug website that covers everything from identifying the pest to prevention and control.
 Your local Cooperative Extension System office and county or state health department can also provide information